 - Directly; from close contact with an infected person (within 2 metres) where respiratory secretions can enter the eyes, mouth, nose or airways.
 This risk increases the longer someone has close contact with an infected person who has symptoms.

 - Indirectly; by touching a surface, object or the hand of an infected person that has been contaminated with respiratory secretions and then touching own mouth, nose, or eyes.

-- Additional and frequent cleaning and disinfection of frequently touched surfaces (e.g. hand rails, door handles, light switches, table surfaces).
+- Undertaking additional and frequent cleaning and disinfection of frequently touched surfaces (e.g. hand rails, door handles, light switches, table surfaces).

-- Signage in each development to promote hand hygiene, ensuring that everyone has access to hand washing facilities and is encouraged to use these.
+- Putting up signage in each development to promote hand hygiene, ensuring that everyone has access to hand washing facilities and encouraging use of this.

 - Mobilising our volunteers to assist us to provide additional services to our tenants.

 Further to our assessment of the Scottish Government Guidance on social distancing, Bield anticipates now that communal lounges will not re-open before Phase 4 of the easing of COVID-19 restrictions.
 We know this will be frustrating for customers, but we must comply with the Scottish Government guidelines to keep customers and colleagues as safe as possible.